Patch groups - Amazon Systems Manager

 You can't apply the Patch Group tag (with a space) to an Amazon EC2 instance if the Allow tags in instance metadata option is enabled on the instance.
 Allowing tags in instance metadata prevents tag key names from containing spaces.
 If you have allowed tags in EC2 instance metadata, you must use the tag key PatchGroup (without a space).

-The following diagram shows a general example of the processes that Systems Manager performs when sending a Run Command task to your fleet of servers to patch using Patch Manager.
-A similar process is used when a maintenance window is configured to send a command to patch using Patch Manager.
+The following illustration shows a general example of the processes that Systems Manager performs when sending a Run Command task to your fleet of servers to patch using Patch Manager.
+These processes determine which patch baselines to use in patching operations.
+(A similar process is used when a maintenance window is configured to send a command to patch using Patch Manager.)

 In this example, we have three groups of EC2 instances for Windows Server with the following tags applied: